microsoft/AirSim/docs/px4_sitl.md

     ```
    If you are using older version v1.8.* use this command instead: `make posix_sitl_ekf2  none_iris`.

-4. You should see a message like this you `INFO  [simulator] Waiting for initial data on UDP port 14560` which means the SITL PX4 app is waiting for someone to connect.
+4. You should see a message saying the SITL PX4 app is waiting for the simulator (AirSim) to connect.
-You will also see information about which ports are configured in your SITL app.
+You will also see information about which ports are configured for mavlink connection to the PX4 app.
-The default ports have changed recently.
-You should see something like this:
+The default ports have changed recently, so check them closely to make sure AirSim settings are correct.
     ```
     INFO  [simulator] Waiting for simulator to connect on UDP port 14560 INFO  [init] Mixer: etc/mixers/quad_w.main.mix on /dev/pwm_output0
     INFO  [mavlink] mode: Normal, data rate: 4000000 B/s on udp port 14570 remote port 14550 INFO  [mavlink] mode: Onboard, data rate: 4000000 B/s on udp port 14580 remote port 14540
     ```

+    Note: this is also an interactive PX4 console, type `help` to see the
+    list of commands you can enter here.
+They are mostly low level PX4
+    commands.

 5. Now edit [AirSim settings](settings.md) file to make sure you have matching UDP port settings:
     ```json